RoBYCoNTe/ra-remote-validator/README.md

 ```

 _Notes_: setErrorsMapper can be called everywhere in your app, this function will replace
-default validation function with your one.
-I suggest you to configure this action on
+default validation function and I suggest you to exec the configuration inside your
-application bootstrap.
+app index.js (in the starting point).

+_Please_: I've implemented this library after checking the capabilities of react-final-form.
+I will really appreciate if someone has new suggestion that can be used to improve this project in
+terms of code or design.
+In any case I hope this can help you too.

 ## License